-We have reviewed the accompanying financial statements of SuitUp Incorporated (the "Organization"), which comprise the statements of financial position as of December 31, 2020 and 2019, and the related statements of activities, functional expenses and cash flows for the years then ended, and the related notes to the financial statements.
+We have reviewed the accompanying financial statements of SuitUp Incorporated (a Nonprofit Organization) (the "Organization"), which comprise the statements of financial position as of December 31, 2021 and 2020, and the related statements of activities, functional expenses and cash flows for the years then ended, and the related notes to the financial statements.
 A review includes primarily applying analytical procedures to management's financial data and making inquiries of the Organization's management.
 A review is substantially less in scope than an audit, the objective of which is the expression of an opinion regarding the financial statements as a whole.
 Accordingly, we do not express such an opinion.